Fatty Liver Supplements: A Guide to What Works

 In clinical trials involving silymarin, the active ingredient in milk thistle, researchers found the herb rejuvenates and repairs damage to the liver.
-I recommend taking 200 mg of milk thistle three times each day.
+When using milk thistle you can take 200 mg up to 3 times per day.

 The active ingredient in the spice turmeric, curcumin has a long list of benefits, including heart health and fewer signs of aging.
 A recent study has found that curcumin protects liver cells from the type of damage commonly found in fatty liver and related conditions.
 I suggest 500 mg daily.
 If you are taking blood-thinning medications (including Coumadin or warfarin), please consult your physician before adding curcumin to your daily regimen.

 A powerhouse antioxidant, vitamin E prevents damage to cell membranes, among other things.
 Look for a product containing natural vitamin E, which you can identify by its chemical name, d-alpha-tocopherol.
 The form dl-alpha-tocopherol is synthetic and not nearly as effective.
 The big difference is d (natural) vs. dl (which is synthetic).
 400 IU daily has benefit but higher doses are generally not advised.

 Our intestinal tract is home to billions of good bacteria that are absolute necessities for a healthy immune system, proper digestion, and much more.
 Now research is showing that probiotics can prevent fat from accumulating in the liver.
-Look for a product containing at least 10 billion live organisms, and take one dose daily with a meal.
+Look for a product containing at least 10 billion colony forming units (CFUs), and take one dose daily with a meal.